com-lihaoyi/mill/readme.md

 ### Builds are hierarchical

-The syntax for running targets from the command line `mill run Foo.bar.baz` is the same as referencing a target in Scala code, `Foo.bar.baz`
+The syntax for running targets from the command line `mill Foo.bar.baz` is the same as referencing a target in Scala code, `Foo.bar.baz`

 Everything that you can run from the command line lives in an object hierarchy